 In 1989, when the Berlin wall fell – and the EFC was created – I was 16.

 In 1989, there were no “modern” philanthropic foundations in Italy.
-Using traditional taxonomy, family foundations in Italy developed in the past 20 years, as well as foundations of banking origin and community foundations, while corporate foundations developed in Italy in the last 10 years.
-Of course, in Italy we have a millennial old culture of giving and examples of five century old institutional philanthropy – with the richest families in towns like Florence, Brescia, Turin, and Naples giving money, real estate, art works, and jewellery to endow philanthropic entities to help the poor.
+Using traditional taxonomy, family foundations in Italy have developed in the past 20 years, as well as foundations of banking origin and community foundations, while corporate foundations developed in Italy in the last 10 years.
+Of course, in Italy we have a millennia-old culture of giving and examples of five centuries-old institutional philanthropy – with the richest families in towns like Florence, Brescia, Turin, and Naples giving money, real estate, art works, and jewellery to endow philanthropic entities to help the poor.
 But the concept of private foundations doing “strategic philanthropy” is – for several different reasons – relatively new and emerging in Italy.

 It was in this kind of philanthropic context that Assifero was created in 2003 as a national membership association of family, corporate and community foundations in Italy.
-For the first 10 years of its life, Assifero was a traditional membership association providing legal and fiscal services and some sort of “upon invitation only, low-cost club” in Milan.
+For the first ten years of its life, Assifero was a traditional membership association providing legal and fiscal services and some sort of “invitation only, low-cost club” in Milan.

 For 30 years, the EFC – together with other philanthropy support organisations – has played a very important role in Europe in making private foundations understand their distinctive mission vis-à-vis public donors, individual donors and other civil society organisations, to build a common, inclusive and dynamic identity of European funders.
 This has enabled the sector to speed up the learning process, avoiding starting from scratch every time.

 But, in recent years, the world has changed and is continuing to change dramatically and at a rapid pace.
-Today, humanity faces complex and intersectional challenges and Europe needs us more than ever: threatens to democracy, populism, racism, xenophobia, integralism and violence as well as climate change and growing economic and social inequalities both at domestic and European level are right in front of us.
-The space for civil society in under attack in many European countries and different European governments are using fiscal and banking regulations to undermine civil society organisations.
+Today, humanity faces complex and intersectional challenges, and Europe needs us more than ever: Threats to democracy, populism, racism, xenophobia, integralism and violence as well as climate change and growing economic and social inequalities both at domestic and European level are right in front of us.
+The space for civil society is under attack in many European countries, and different European governments are using fiscal and banking regulations to undermine civil society organisations.